Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-facilities.md

 ## Scenario: Alert when seating capacity is full

-### Given: An active sensor which diffferentiates between patient-cards and visitor-cards
+### Given: An active sensor which differentiates between patient-cards and visitor-cards

 ### When: Number of  visitor cards issued equals seating capacity